openstack-archive/fuel-plugin-ovs/demo/README.md

 This directory includes scripts to setup fuel ovs plugin demo.

-The scripts are ONLY tested in new installation of Ubuntu 14.04.03 Desktop 64bit.
+The scripts are ONLY tested in new installation of Ubuntu 14.04.03 Desktop 64bit in server:
+a.
+16G Memory
+b.
+1T Disk
+c. virtualization support

 Extra configuration or Extra packages such as virtualbox may break functionality.
 All packages or network configuration are provided by the the following scripts.